 In each semester of their senior year, students may qualify for one exam exemption.
 Such an exemption would only be allowed if the student has zero missing work, holds an A or an A- (90%+) for their semester grade heading into the exam, and three or less semester absences in the course.
 A student may only use one exemption per semester and the exemption may not be applied to the same class in each semester.
-Lastly, exam exemptions do not apply to Advanced Placement or Foreign Language courses.
+Lastly, exam exemptions do not apply to Advanced Placement, Foreign Language, or Careers 12 courses.